Paradise: a group Exhibition

 Howard Sooley's photograph of Derek Jarman's Prospect Cottage Gardens

-About the exhibition: Paradise asks: what is survival in a world with ever-ending apocalypses such as war, climate devastation, the stripping of human rights, and rampant capitalism?
+About the exhibition: Paradise asks: What is survival in a world with ever-ending apocalypses such as war, climate devastation, the stripping of human rights, and rampant capitalism?
 In the midst of these, how do those both historically and currently pushed to the margins build their own sense of paradise and create their own worlds in order to survive, connect, and seek pleasure?

 This exhibition presents paradise not as a distant place, or set in a far-off future, but one that is unbounded temporally, and has been built and rebuilt endlessly by those who have found themselves outside of normativity.
 We offer a queer* reading of paradise that is wrapped in endless possibility.